 The Caseology Nano Pop is the first case on our list that blocks the colorful Galaxy S21 Plus from view.
 You’ll find either a gray, navy blue, or purple body as well as a bright pop of contrasting color.
-The case itself is thin enough to fit in your pocket and the TPU construction is great against drops of all kinds.
-Caseology’s Air Space technology provides reinforcement for the corners and a ringed pattern helps to absorb impacts on the back panel.
+The case itself is thin enough to fit in your pocket, and the TPU construction is great against drops of all kinds.
+Caseology’s Air Space technology reinforces the corners, and a ringed pattern helps absorb impacts on the back panel.

 See also: Caseology cases: A buyer’s guide